BombilCalabasov/3DPrint_BodyCase4PRIandDraginoLoRaHATwithScreen/README.md

   <li>The Body Case has special small windows to look at the LEDs state - both on Dragino and Raspberry boards.</li>
 </ul>
 <h3>CONS</h3><ul>
   <li>The changing the SD-card is very hard procedure with this Body Case because DSI cable covers SD-slot.
 To change SD-card you will be able to partially disassemble this device to grant the access to SD-card slot.
-Sorry, but I have no ideas how to solve this issue.</li></ul>
+Sorry, but I have no ideas how to solve this issue.</li>
+  <li>Used 40pins 'PC-104' connector has the too long pins.
+They slightly protrude from the body cover.
+It's has a risk of short sircuit and damage the device.
+In my case it's not important because all tests are peroformed at my desktop.
+If this issue is important for you try to find another item with shorten pins.</li></ul>